panzerdp/dmitripavlutin.com/content/posts/2019-07-14-react-memo/index.md

 If your component's rendering situation doesn't fit into the case described above, most likely you don't need `React.memo()`.

-Use the following rule of thumb: if you don't see clearly the gains of memoizing, don't use it.
+Use the following rule of thumb: if you don't see the gains of memoization, don't use it.

-Performance-related changes applied incorectly can even damage the performance.
+> Performance-related changes applied incorrectly can even harm performance.
 Use `React.memo()` wisely.

 ### 3.1 Useless props comparison

 Suppose a case when the component typically re-renders with different props.
-In this case memoization doesn't provide benefits.
+In this case, memoization doesn't provide benefits.

 Even if you try to use `React.memo()`, React will have to do 2 jobs on every re-render:

 1. Invoke the comparison function to determine whether the previous and next props are equal
 2. Because the props are different, perform the diff of previous and current render output

-Invokation of the comparison function is useless.
+Invocation of the comparison function is useless.

 ## 4. React.memo() and callback functions

-Function objects follow the same principles of comparison like any object.
+Function objects follow the same principles of comparison as any object.
 The function object equals only to itself.

 Let's compare some functions:
 ```javascript